John Ford's D-Day footage

-John Ford's D-Day footage refers to the motion-picture film reportedly shot by U.S. Coast Guard combat photographers and automated cameras mounted on landing craft under the direction of legendary Hollywood film director John Ford on Omaha Beach and environs during the Normandy landings and Battle of Normandy in summer 1944.
+John Ford's D-Day footage refers to the motion-picture film shot by 56 U.S. Coast Guard combat photographers and automated cameras mounted on landing craft under the direction of legendary Hollywood film director John Ford on Omaha Beach and environs during the Normandy landings and Battle of Normandy in summer 1944.
 Director George Stevens landed with the HMS Belfast and shot on Juno Beach.
+A Supreme Headquarters Allied Expeditionary Forces (SHAEF) timeline reported that 344000 ft of film was processed by the Allied communications departments in June 1944.

+The films produced with this footage from the Field Photographic Unit of the U.S. Office of Strategic Services combined with other moving pictures of Operation Overlord produced by the collective Allied militaries of World War II may also be known as the OSS/SHAEF D-Day films.